Podcasts and Articles

 Simple Steps to Finding Friendship in the Season of Motherhood

 How does living a minimalist life relate to friendship?
 Both are about consciously editing what we collect -- whether it be tasks, possessions or relationships.
 The delightful Desirae and I talk about simplifying the process of making friends as a mother of young children, and why the choices we make in friendship are so critical to our well-being as moms.
 Click to listen.

 Uncharted with Ines Franklin and Andy Lara

 Walking in Exile

 The most vulnerable I have ever been on stage or the internet!
-I pour out the pain I felt in the last four years as a Christian who often votes Democrat; what it has felt like to be judged and hated; and how I have mourned that people on the other side felt similarly unsafe in conversations with friends and family.
+I pour out the pain I felt in the last four years as political polarization began to divide not just the world, but the church.
 Ultimately this conversation is trying to bridge the gap between Christians on both sides of the political aisle by discerning between political beliefs (what is the function of government) and Christian beliefs (how are we to live like Jesus) -- and recognizing that the issues on both the Left and the Right matter to Christ.
 Click to listen.

 faithgateway online magazine